ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 * The pointer to the output matrix (`dst_ref_mtx_f32`).
 * Upper and lower bounds on floating point numbers for easier processing (`-FLT_MAX`, `FLT_MAX`).

 The function's name describes what it does and its input/output formats.
-It is the reference (ref) matrix multiplication (matmul), outputing in floating-point 32-bit format (f32), taking in two matricies of previously described formats.
+It is the reference (ref) matrix multiplication (matmul), outputting in floating-point 32-bit format (f32), taking in two matrices of previously described formats.

 The implementation of the matrix multiplication is relatively straightforward to understand.
 First the function calculates how far to stride to move over each input matrix's rows while iterating: